 Best smart speakers: The Louder Choice

 OK, let's cut to the chase: If you want the best smart speaker on the market right now, we think the Amazon Echo Studio is where it's at.
 It has fabulous sound quality, which is reflected in the higher price, but it's worth bearing in mind that it comes with the marvellous Amazon Alexa right out of the box, and it represents the smart speaker finding a new level of sophistication and power.

-If you're more heavily invested into Google's ecosystem rather than Amazon's, then the Google Nest Hub Max might be a better choice for you, and takes our second prize overall.
+If you find yourself leaning more towards Google's ecosystem rather than Amazon's, then the Google Nest Hub Max should be right up your street, and takes our second-place prize.
 It doesn't offer quite the same sound quality as the Amazon Echo Studio, but it does have a rather nifty screen – and Google Assistant is arguably just ahead of Amazon Echo in terms of understanding and intelligence.
 A comfortable second place from us.

 How to choose the best smart speaker for you

 At the heart of a smart speaker is a digital assistant – Amazon Alexa, Google Assistant, or Siri from Apple – which is able to respond to your voice commands.
-You can ask how long it will take you to drive to the office, what the weather is going to be like next week, what the news headlines are (although right now that can prove to be a bit of downer), when the next full moon is, and so on and so on.
-Connect up your favorite services, and you can have them play your music and podcasts, or (if there's a display attached) movies and TV shows.
+You can ask it just about anything you like: From what the weather is going to be like next week, what the latest news headlines are (although right now that can prove to be a bit of downer), when the next full moon is, and so on.
+Hook up your services, and you can then have them play your favourite music and podcasts, or – if there's a display attached – movies and TV shows.